rodrigo-arias/sonarqube-test/README.md

-# sonarqube-test
+# SonarQube Test

-SonarQube static code analysis test
+This repo contains a simple static website with intentional errors, used to demonstrate how SonarQube/SonarCloud detect issues.